Yeldaai/chat-plugin/README.md

     'chatPath': '<chatPath>',
     'locale': '<locale>',
-    'isAdmin': true | false, // Used to see the NLP logs 'openOnLoad': true | false // open the chat window by default on loading the page if set to true })
+    'isAdmin': true | false, // Used to see the NLP logs 'shouldBeOpened': true | false // open the chat window by default on loading the page if set to true })
 ```